Jimmie Johnson returns to NASCAR as part-owner, driver

-AVONDALE, Ariz.
-(AP) — Jimmie Johnson’s NASCAR retirement and IndyCar experiment lasted all of two seasons.
+AVONDALE, Ariz. — Jimmie Johnson’s NASCAR retirement and IndyCar experiment lasted all of two seasons.

 The seven-time NASCAR champion is returning in 2023 to the series that made him a global motorsports star as the part-owner of Petty GMS.
 He’ll also enter about five Cup races.